IWUAV-IoT/International-Workshop-UAV-IoT2024/index.md

 - Cellular networks and UAVs

+- UAVs tracking techniques

+- Cooperative control of UAV swarms

+- Optimal UAV deployment strategies

 - Test-beds and experimental results for UAV and IoT

 - Energy-efficient UAV communications

+- Machine learning for UAV communications

+- BVLoS operation of UAV

 - Green and sustainable applications of UAVs with IoT

+- Scalable Wireless Charging platforms for UAV networks

 - Battery and energy management in UAV-based networks